kunstler/laselva/.github/CONTRIBUTING.md

 *  Look at the Travis and AppVeyor build status before and after making changes.
 The `README` should contain badges for any continuous integration services used by the package.
+*  We recommend the tidyverse [style guide](http://style.tidyverse.org).
+You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2).
 *  We use [testthat](https://cran.r-project.org/package=testthat).
 Contributions
 with test cases included are easier to accept.